Payables (Accounts Payable)

 There is no blanket answer for stipends, since it appears to be a term that is used to refer to payments for many different things.
-These payments actually may fall into payment types for which there are already procedures defined.
+These payments actually may fall into payment types for which there are a number of procedures defined.

-If the payment is to a student, contact the student system helpline (612-624-1111) as any payments made to students may interfere with their financial aid package.
+If the payment is to a student, consult the Tax Management Office's TMOG #8 (pdf) or contact the Academic Support Resources (612-625-2803) as any payments made to students may impact their financial aid package.